JJJingLi/OCR-ADA/README.md

 ```

 ## Acknowledgments
 Our code is developed based on [GAMO](https://github.com/SankhaSubhra/GAMO) and [PatchUp](https://github.com/chandar-lab/PatchUp).
-Thank them for sharing.
+Thank the authors of these works for publicly releasing the code.